docdawning/deltaflyer/README.md

 <H1>The Delta Flyer</H1>
 Note: This project is in its infancy.

 The Delta Flyer is my implementation of a Kossel Mini.
-I could call it a Mega Kossel Mini since I used 1000mm vertical extrusions for the frame; it's big.
+I could call it a <i>Mega Kossel Mini</i> since I used 1000mm vertical extrusions for the frame; it's big.
+I gave it its own name to give it an identity under which to pool everything I do with it, which will make it unique to some extent.

 <H3>Project Home</H3>
 <a href="http://www.dawning.ca/printing/deltaflyer/">The DeltaFlyer home page is here</a>.